istreamdata/orientgo/README.md

 - OrientDB DECIMAL and CUSTOM types.
 - Insertion/retrieval of "large" records into OrientDB.
 In some cases a few hundred or even a few dozen KB will cause a problem - see Issue #7.
 - Some edge cases around RidBags (LinkBags) - the library will panic at present if you hit these.
 That obviously is not proper behavior, but since this is alpha (or pre-alpha) that's what I'm doing right now.
-- A `DBClient` connection pool.
-Right now you have to create your DBClients afresh (or find a way to reuse them).

 *Documentation Note*: Eventually I will write a detailed wiki on using ogonori with OrientDB, but that will have to wait until the API is stable.
 For now the code in the client.go file, plus the godoc for the code is the documentation you'll need to access to see how to use it.